 Moving on to another important part of your resume.

 Demand for Network Engineers usually comes from big corporations.

 You need to be able to troubleshoot in a corporate dynamic system and you’ll be faced to find the problem outside of the network.

-Here’s what Entry-Level Network Engineer resume should have (according to recruiters):
+Here’s what entry-level network engineer resumes should have (according to recruiters):